Today’s writing prompt: Thankful

 And doing so seems to be good for us!
 According to an article in FORBES, focusing on gratitude improves not only our psychological well-being, but our physical health.
 Feeling thankful may also help us sleep better and think better.
 And, certainly, it inclines us more positively toward ourselves and our fellow humans.

 We writers often make sense of things by writing.
 So here are a handful of writing prompts to support you if you feel the need to shift your gaze from what’s not working to what is.

 1) Start a gratitude journal.
 Making a daily list of three to five things we’re grateful for is a simple but effective way to keep gratitude alive in our hearts.

 2) Write about a time when something wonderful happened (expected or not).
 Remembering any boon—from the timely discovery of a much-needed twenty-dollar bill to learning that a loved one’s health concern ended up being nothing for concern at all—reminds us that, like rays of sunshine, moments of well-being can break through the cloudiest of times.

 3) Create a dour character who, like Eeyore, sees life as an endless series of difficulties.
 Put that character in unavoidable proximity to a person you might call a “Pollyanna,” someone who is unremittingly cheerful.
-Perhaps they become roommates or cubicle mates; or maybe Pollyanna marries into Eeyore’s close-knit family.
-Or they’re stuck in an elevator together!
+Perhaps they become roommates or cubicle mates.
+Or maybe Pollyanna marries into Eeyore’s close-knit family.
+Could it be that they’re stuck in an elevator together?
 Or on a “three-hour tour“!

 However you glue them together, let Pollyanna’s sunny outlook eventually push your Eeyore to a change of attitude.
 (This may take considerable doing.
 All the better for dramatic tension!)